valarao/wordle-solver/docs/DreamsAndDesign.md

 ### Appendix: Data Caching Space Analysis

-This analysis exhibits the calculations for expected entropy values to store with the chosen DynamoDB-based data caching solution.
+This analysis exhibits the calculations for expected entropy values to store with a DynamoDB-based data caching solution.

 Denoting the first guess as an L1 guess, the second guess as an L2 guess, and so on, we can conduct a space analysis.
 With no guesses, we would only need to store an entropy value for each possible word.
 If we wanted to store the number of bits of an actual outcome, for each word, we would have to store 3<sup>5</sup> values (3 cases, 5 letters).